kg-myProjects/quiz-app-be/README.md

 old tables are dropped and new ones are created.
 Seed data is re-inserted automatically.**

-## Test the backend
+## Test the backend:

 1. Default test user and seed-data are available (hardcode)
 2. API endpoints:
-   GET /api/categories – list all categories with progress.
+    1. GET /api/categories – list all categories with progress.
-   GET /api/categories/{id}/next-question – get next question in category.
+    2. GET /api/categories/{id}/next-question – get next question in category.
-   POST /api/questions/{id}/answer – submit answer and get correctness.
+    3. POST /api/questions/{id}/answer – submit answer and get correctness.